 LITTLE ROCK, Ark.
-(KAIT) - Gov. Asa Hutchinson and Arkansas Department of Health Secretary Dr. Jose R. Romero used Tuesday’s weekly briefing to encourage citizens to roll up their sleeves and get a flu vaccine.
+(KAIT) - Gov. Asa Hutchinson and Arkansas Department of Health Secretary Dr. Jose R. Romero provided an update Tuesday on the state’s response to the coronavirus, including the latest cases of COVID-19 and deaths.

 Copyright 2021 KAIT.
 All rights reserved.